wmarcinkInt/GramineTest/Documentation/Installation-index.rst

 Custom installation
 -------------------
 Install Gramine and all components on your own server.
-Select this option is you have an existing application and you want to take advantage of SGX without making modifications.
+Select this option if you have an existing application and you want to take advantage of SGX without making modifications.
 You must create your own manifest.

-**Select** Use :doc:`quickstart` instructions to quickly install and run Gramine.
-For full build instructions, see :doc:`devel/building`.
+**Select** Use :doc:`custom-installation` to select the custom installation that best matches your use case.